phronmophobic/blog/markdown/reusable-ui-components.md

 We've finally covered all the different topics needed to build users interfaces out of data and pure functions.
 Ultimately, the goal is to make UI code more flexible, more reusable, and easier to reason about.
 Briefly, we'll cover some examples that highlight our progress.

-Below are several examples of how UI interfaces ususally aren't reusable:
+Below are several examples of how UI interfaces usually aren't reusable:
 * Testing user interfaces is cumbersome, highly manual, and/or ineffective
 * Components from different frameworks don't compose
 * Often, components from the same framework don't compose